edge-minato/pypj/README.md

 [![Code style](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black")
 [![Downloads](https://img.shields.io/pypi/dm/fbm.svg)](https://pypistats.org/packages/pypj)

 `Pypj` provides you an initialized modern python project.
 All the basic dev package installations, their configurations, and test workflows will be done, so we can focus on coding.
-All you have to do is install `poetry` and hit `pypj`, name your project.
+All you have to do is install `poetry` and `pypj`, hit `pypj`, and name your project.

 ## What will be provided

-The _"Modern"_ project template`Pypj` suggests will be provided as following directory structure.
+The _"Modern"_ python project template `Pypj` suggests will be provided as following directory structure.
 We understand some developers prefer another tools, and you can remove or customize the tools to be prepared.
 Most of all configurations regarding the code style tools, like formatter and linter, are aggregated in `pyproject.toml`.

 ```
 my-package/